6 Things to Consider when Naming your Brand

 Make sure you visit the sites that are using similar names as you and check to see that their products/services are different enough from yours so as to not confuse visitors who are looking for your site.

 Does the name conjure up some delectable concepts that can influence the art of the brand?
-The graphic elements of your brand will be much more memorable to others, if your name can play into them.
+The graphic elements of your brand will be much more memorable to

 To get you started on your brainstorming, here are some ideas to turn to for inspiration: